Bumping into Broadway: Background

-Bumping Into Broadway was the first of a nine two-reel picture deal Harold Lloyd made with Pathé Exchange in April 1919.
+Bumping into Broadway was the first of a nine two-reel picture deal Harold Lloyd made with Pathé Exchange in April 1919.
 And even though Pathé was eager to release his first two-reel comedy featuring the "glasses" character, the company wanted to release all of the remaining one-reelers first.

 When the film was finally released in November 1919, it was met with great fanfare, partially due to the recent publicity surrounding its star after a prop bomb exploded during a photo shoot, damaging his eyes and severing his right thumb and forefinger.
-Miraculously, Lloyd managed to fully regain his eyesight and was able to attend the premiere of Bumping Into Broadway in New York City.
+Miraculously, Lloyd managed to fully regain his eyesight and was able to attend the premiere of Bumping into Broadway in New York City.
 In the end, the picture not only received great reviews, it broke several house records in theaters across the country, solidifying Lloyd's place as a top-billing comedy star.

+Music

+In 2015, the Dallas Chamber Symphony commissioned an original film score for Bumping Into Broadway from composer Rolfe Kent.
+The score premiered live to film in concert on February 18, 2015 at Moody Performance Hall with Richard McKay conducting.